Presentation of ElectroDB

 - There are third party libraries that I could support at a later date.

 To use these resources, I extracted all the information that they contained and assembled it into a universal and easy to read format: JSON.
 To do so, I developed an AWK script.
-This quite dense script parses all the files and outputs a single, structured JSON file with all the information included.
+This quite dense script parses all the files and outputs a single, structured JSON file with all the required information included.
 This format is then very efficient to parse at run-time with Android's library org.json.

 The Android app